Millennial AI

 • Final recommendation with ranked options and documented rationale

-• Negotiation brief identifying the contract terms with the strongest negotiating power and recommended positions
+• Negotiation brief with the contract terms that have the most leverage and our recommended positions

-• Build scope outline if the recommendation is to build (including infrastructure requirements, team profile, and cost/timeline estimate)
+• Build scope outline if the recommendation is to build (infrastructure requirements, team profile, cost and timeline estimate)

-• Executive summary suitable for board or procurement committee review
+• Executive summary for board or procurement committee review

 What's Not Included